Home » Substitutes » Best Substitute for Honey

 2. Maple Syrup

-This honey alternative is a little runnier but can replace it in baking or any other recipes without any problems.
+This honey alternative is a little runnier but can be replaced in baking or any other recipe without any problems.

 However, make sure that the maple syrup you and your family may consume is natural and not a flavored high fructose corn syrup.